-In July 2021, the Italian Competition Authority (ICA) started proceedings against McDonald's Development Italy LLC (MCDI) for allegedly abusing the economic dependence of its franchisees, in violation of art.
-9 of Italian Law No. 192/1998.
+In July 2021, the Italian Competition Authority ('ICA') started proceedings against McDonald's Development Italy LLC ('MCDI') for allegedly abusing the economic dependence of its franchisees, in violation of Article 9 of Italian Law No. 192/1998.
 According to the statement of objections of the ICA, MCDI allegedly imposed various restrictive conditions.
 These included notably non-compete covenants, restrictive conditions relating to product prices and promotions and on supplies and purchase orders.
 MCDI also supposedly restricted the franchisees in their freedom of financial management, appointment of staff and the renovation of their premises.

 In March 2022, MCDI submitted commitments which were published by the ICA on 17 March 2022, and subsequently underwent a market test (see also, DLC news article of 8 April 2022).
 These commitments mainly concerned the removal of a radius residence obligation for the franchisee, the amendment of the non-compete obligation, adding clarifying provisions on non-interference in the commercial policies set by the franchisees (including the franchisee's right not to apply MCDI’S recommended prices and promotions), and the extension of the possibility for the franchisees to appoint suppliers of their choice.

 Three months later, on 30 June 2022, the ICA published its decision (available in Italian here) by which it accepted MCDI’s commitments after they were partly modified in accordance with the feedback received during the market test.

 MCDI’s commitments were apparently subject to heavy criticism during the market test.
 According to ICA’s decision, both consumers associations and former or denouncing franchisees themselves challenged almost all measures proposed by MCDI.
 The main points of criticism were: